 For more than 100 years, we've been helping our clients preserve and protect the vitally important things they've worked so hard to build.
 Columbus Life has a long tradition of consistent, profitable financial performance and financial integrity.
 The proof is in the numbers.

 Our financial stability means we have the power to help protect our clients' assets and help ensure we will meet our future obligations to them.
-Our annual report tells the story of our financial strength, growth and stability to back up our promises to our clients.
+Our financial summary tells the story of our financial strength, growth and stability to back up our promises to our clients.
 Add this to the financial stability of our parent company, Western & Southern Financial Group, and it's easy to see why Columbus Life is a solid choice for your life insurance and annuities.

 A.M.
 Best Company

 Superior ability to meet ongoing insurance obligations (second highest of 16 ratings; rating held since June 2009)

 Very strong financial security characteristics (fourth highest of 21 ratings; rating held since August 2018)

 Very strong capacity to meet policyholder and contract obligations on a timely basis (third highest of 21 ratings; rating held since June 2009)

 Excellent financial security (fourth highest of 21 ratings; rating held since February 2009)

 Composite of the ratings a company has received from the major rating agencies